+Implementation of participation rights and access to environmental information (Escazú) Commit ment Start and End Date (noviembre 2019 - June 2022) Lead implementing agency Ministerio del Ambiente y Agua Commitment description What problem does it address?
 The management of natural resources implies that the stakeholders involved are part of the decision-making processes, especially in sectors in which, due to the type of activity, there is a significant associated socio-environmental conflict.
 Nevertheless, this does not arise in practice.
 It must be noted that participation must be early and informed to effectively have an effect on environmental decision making.

-What problem does it address?

 Early participation implies that stakeholders are involved and consulted prior to and during the decision-making process, and therefore, sufficient and timely information is required in the accessible language for this participation to be effective.
-The information must be actively transparent; however, the Ley de Transparencia y Acceso a la Información Pública does not stipulate the requirement to generate and disclose environmental information or information related to the environmental management processes, which results in discretionality of public institutionalism.
-The scope of the participation focuses almost exclusively on the environmental impact assessment processes, leaving out any other type of decision-making process with implications on the management and use of natural resources, such as: definition of policies, standards, project, strategies, etc.

-What is the commitment?
+The information must be actively transparent; however, the Ley de Transparencia y Accesso a la Información Pública does not stipulate the requirement to generate and disclose environmental information or information related to the environmental management processes, which results in discretionality of public institutionalism.
+The scope of the participation focuses almost exclusively on the environmental impact assessment processes, leaving out any other type of decision-making process with implications on the management and use of natural resources, such as: definition of policies, standards, project, strategies, etc. What is the commitment?
 Strengthen existing environmental governance mechanisms in Ecuador through compliance with the guidelines and implementation of the Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean (Escazú Agreement).
-The Agreement looks to ensure the full and effective implementation of rights to access environmental information, public participation in the environmental decision-making processes and justice in environmental matters, as well as the creation and strengthening of abilities and cooperation, contributing to the protection of rights of each individual, of present and future generations, to live in a healthy environment and to sustainable development.
+The Agreement looks to ensure the full and effective implementation of rights to access environmental information, public participation in the environmental decision-making processes and justice in environmental matters, as well as the creation and strengthening of abilities and cooperation, contributing to the protection of rights of each individual, of present and future generations, to live in a healthy environment promoting sustainable development.